 UNESCO World Heritage Sites – A Starting Point For Planning

 So what does this mean in terms of planning your itinerary to a Middle East or North Africa destination?
-Well, I’ll be the first to say it does not mean you must visit every World Heritage Site in your chosen destination.
+It certainly does not mean you must visit every World Heritage Site in your chosen destination.
 Rather, the sites are a great starting point for understanding what a destination offers.

-Some sites are bucket list items, such as the Pyramids.
-But many sites are of special interest.
-Examples of niche-interest sites include Umm Ar-Rasas in Jordan (known for Roman mosaics), Dougga (a Roman North African site in northern Tunisia), and the Bahai holy places in Israel.
+Some sites are bucket list items, such as the Pyramids or Petra.
+But many sites are of special interest, such as Umm Ar-Rasas in Jordan (known for Roman mosaics), Dougga (a Roman North African site in northern Tunisia), and the Bahai holy places in Israel.
 Once you decide what will be on your list of must-see places, they can provide a good outline for the rest of your itinerary.

 Discovering the Middle East and North Africa